 There are up to four Trustees of the Students’ Guild who are current Exeter students (not Full-Time Officers, student staff or members of Elections Group).
-They are elected by the student body.
+They are appointed from the student body.

-Student Trustees are: Nur Farah, Niamh, Christopher, Alex.
+Student Trustees are: Nur Farah, Alex, Agneta, Ella, Reuben.

 Nur Farah Meor Azlan

-Farah has started as Trustee for the Guild this year (2022).
+Farah has started as Trustee for the Guild in 2022.
 Farah is an international postgraduate research student (doing a PhD in Medical Studies) studying at St Luke’s.
 Farah has a wealth of experience volunteering within charities and community-based projects and has areal interest in running their own charity in the future.

 Farah showed her interest in understanding and supporting a charity to run, plus there was a big passion about wanting to give back to the student community and working to help students have the best time at Exeter.
 Farah focused on the want to make sure every student has an opportunity to do their best which fits extremely well with our values.
 Farah gave plenty of great examples and experience about making important decisions, using their initiative and logic, and working with people to overcome barriers whilst being empathetic and caring.
 The values and experience that Farah holds would make them an excellent student trustee.

-Alex has started as Trustee for the Guild this year (2022), is studying History and will be going into their final year.
+Alex has started as Trustee for the Guild in 2022, is studying History and will be going into their final year.
 Alex has been an active committee member of the Debating Society amongst participating in other societies and activities.
 Alex was also an elected National Union of Students (NUS) National Conference Delegate and represented Exeter on a national level at this conference.